-For many years my mother had this bible verse recited on her answering machine before the “we are not here please leave a message part.”
-It used to drive me batty over the years waiting to leave a message!
-I hung up several times instead of waiting or began to role my eyes when I would hear the voicemail.
+My mother had this bible verse recited on her answering machine for many years before the “we are not here, please leave a message part.”
+It used to drive me batty over the years, waiting to leave a message!
+I hung up several times instead of waiting or began to roll my eyes when I would hear the voicemail.
 I laugh now because waiting on God is necessary for every Christian.
-When we jump ahead of God we are out of his will and that is not a place we want to be!
+When we jump ahead of God, we are out of his will, not a place we want to be!

 Fourth Divine Sign: Jeremiah 29:11.
 “For I know the plans I have for you declares the Lord.
 Plans for welfare and not for calamity.
 Plans to give you a future and a hope.”

 My mother quoted this verse to me just hours after I had awakened from my stroke.
 She had just asked the doctor if I was going to be okay.
 The doctor replied in a somber tone, “Your son will never be the same.”
-I’m not sure how she was able to quote that verse as I could still visibly see the lump in her throat and feel her heart crying.
-Up to that point in my life I don’t remember reading this verse before but it is one I will never forget!
+I’m not sure how she could quote that verse as I could still visibly see the lump in her throat and feel her heart crying.
+Up to that point in my life, I don’t remember reading this verse before, but it is one I will never forget!
 I listened intently as she prayed with me and tried to encourage me.

-Now it is my desire to use my writing to remind and encourage Christians that God does have a plan for your life.
+Now I desire to use my writing to remind and encourage Christians that God does have a plan for your life.
 He wants you to have complete hope in Him…not in someone or something else.

 Fifth Divine Sign: Psalms 23.
 “The Lord is my Shepherd I shall not want.
-He makes me to lie down in green pastures.
-He leads me beside the still waters.
+He makes me lie down in green pastures; He leads me beside the still waters.
 He leads me in the path of righteousness for His name’s sake.
 Yea though I walk through the valley of the shadow of death, I fear no evil.
-Your rod and Your staff they comfort me.
-You prepare a table before me in the presence of mine enemies, You have anointed my head with oil, my cup overflows.
-Surely goodness and mercy will follow me all the days of my life and I will dwell in the house of the Lord forever.”
+Your rod and Your staff comfort me.
+You prepare a table before me in the presence of mine enemies.
+You have anointed my head with oil; my cup overflows.
+Surely goodness and mercy will follow me all the days of my life, and I will dwell in the house of the Lord forever.”

 When I was in the hospital, it was terrifying for me.
 My brain was trying to heal from the injury.
-The injury caused problems with my vision and my dreams became mostly nightmares.
+The injury caused problems with my vision, and my dreams became mostly nightmares.
 It was a very confusing time for me.
-I felt isolated especially during the time spent in Intensive Care.
-I would lay there sometimes afraid to close my eyes and fall asleep.
-I could not believe I was lying there in a hospital.
-I would wake up sometimes hoping this was truly just a dream but the tiles on the ceiling were a cold reminder of where I was.
+Many times I felt so alone, especially during the time spent in Intensive Care.
+I would lay there sometimes, afraid to close my eyes and fall asleep.
+It was hard to believe I was lying there in a hospital.
+I would wake up sometimes hoping this was truly just a dream, but the tiles on the ceiling were a cold reminder of where I was.

-To try and comfort myself I attempted to quote Psalm 23.
+To try and comfort myself, I attempted to quote Psalm 23.
 I could only remember the first few words but would get confused trying to recite the first verse correctly.
-I made a promise to myself that when I got out of the hospital I was going to memorize the entire passage.
-I’m glad to share that the Lord has now helped me to memorize Psalm 23. (typed it here today from memory!)
+I made a promise to myself that when I got out of the hospital, I was going to memorize the entire passage.
+I’m glad to share that the Lord has now helped me to memorize Psalm 23.
+(I typed it here today from memory!)

 Sixth Divine Sign: Philippians 4:13.
 “I can do all things through Christ who strengthens me.”

-This has become the “mission verse” of both my blog and my life going forward.
+This has become the “mission verse” of both my blog and my life from now on.
 I want God to be pleased with every aspect of my life as I seek to live for Him.
-I want to continue sharing to those who read about God’s transforming power.
-He continues to guide me along this journey with verses from His living Word and they continually transform and empower my life.
+I want to continue sharing with those who read about God’s transforming power.
+He continues to guide me along this journey with verses from His living Word, and they continually transform and empower my life.

-It is my prayer that you will be on the lookout for those divine signs from God on your highway of life.
-Keep pressing forward with your eyes on Jesus and He will show you the way!
+I pray that you will be on the lookout for those divine signs from God on your highway of life.
+Keep pressing forward with your eyes on Jesus, and He will show you the way!